Vetledrage/WeatherApp/README.md

 # License
 #### Har ikke det?
 # Changelog
+#### Changelog: Optionally, include a changelog that lists significant changes in each version of your project.
+This helps users understand what's new and whether they need to update.
 # Contact us!
 #### ja vet ikke hva vi skal ha her